hpcaubuserguide/hpcaub_userguide/userdoc/using_spark.rst

      $ tar -xzvf spark-2.3.2-bin-hadoop2.7.tgz

 2) Create the ``spark-env.sh`` file and customize it to your configuration.
-The following template can be used
+The following template can be used.

  .. code-block:: bash